EndcryptZ/OraxenToggle/README.md

 # OraxenToggle

-OraxenToggle is a lightweight plugin designed to provide simple toggling functionality for the [Oraxen](https://github.com.oraxen/oraxen) Minecraft plugin.
-This tool allows server administrators and players to enable or disable Oraxen features easily without needing to restart the server or manually edit configuration files.
+OraxenToggle is a lightweight plugin designed to provide server administrators with control over the **Oraxen resource pack auto-download feature**.
+With this plugin, you can easily enable or disable the automatic download of the Oraxen resource pack for players, without needing to restart the server or manually alter configuration files.

 ## Features

-- **Toggle Oraxen Functionality:** Instantly enable or disable Oraxen features with simple commands.
+- **Toggle Oraxen Resource Pack Download:** Instantly enable or disable the automatic resource pack prompt for players.
 - **Permission-Based Access:** Restrict toggling commands to authorized users.
-- **Lightweight & Easy to Use:** Minimal setup required; easy integration with existing Oraxen setups.
+- **Lightweight & Easy to Use:** Minimal setup required; easy integration with any server running Oraxen.
-- **Configurable:** Customize command names and permissions via the configuration file.
+- **Configurable:** Customize command names, permissions, and plugin messages.

 ## Installation